How do robotic arms work? A comprehensive 2025 guide

 Articulated arm

-Picture a robot arm that's as flexible as your own; that's an Articulated arm.
+Picture a robot arm that's as flexible as your own; that's an articulated arm in a nutshell.
 It's one of the most common types in industrial automation, featuring a single mechanical arm attached to a base with a twisting joint.
-These robots, often with four to six joints, are incredibly flexible and capable of tasks like arc welding, assembly, material handling, and more.
+These robots, often with four to six joints, are incredibly flexible and capable of jobs like arc welding, assembly, material handling, and more.

 Cartesian arm